 Milwaukee Journal Sentinel Continues Apparent Mexico Smear Campaign By Tom Brussow, President-Sunsational Beach Vacations

-For close to a year, it appears that Milwaukee Journal Sentinel reporter Raquel Rutledge has been waging what amounts to a smear campaign against the very popular vacation destination of Mexico.
+For close to two years, it appears that Milwaukee Journal Sentinel reporter Raquel Rutledge has been waging what amounts to a smear campaign against the very popular vacation destination of Mexico.
 As the owner of a Milwaukee area travel agency, I have been following this with great concern.

 What started out as a “consumer watchdog report” has become an ongoing series of sensationalized front page articles, all citing and heavily relying on generally the same small collection of anecdotal and unsubstantiated stories.
 Increasingly, the reporter appears bent on casting blame and seems to be on personal mission to create fear, misconception and convince the public that Mexico is an unsafe place for U.S travelers to vacation.
 But is it really?